 Unsafe Dog Treats

 The FDA has noted a substantial increase in dog illnesses associated with imported treats and dog foods; even some very popular name brands.
 Our advice?
 Don't buy dog treats unless they specifically say "Made in the USA," regardless of the brand.
 Don't fall for "distributed by" city locations that happen to be in the USA.
 Products that are made in Canada are likely to be safer, too.
-Don't buy treats preserved with ethoxyquin or contain animal ingredients that don't specify which animal the ingredients came from.
+Don't buy treats preserved with ethoxyquin or contain animal ingredients that don't specify exactly what animal the ingredients came from.
 The best treats?
 Make them easily yourself!
-Cooked (pork-free) hot dog pieces, raw carrots and green beans are great treats that are healthier and safer alternatives.
+Cooked (pork-free) low-sodium hot dog pieces, raw carrots and green beans are great treats that are healthier and safer alternatives.

-COYOTES GETTING BOLDER AND WISER!
+COYOTES GETTING BOLDER, WISER AND MORE DANGEROUS!

 Keep all dogs, even large breeds, leashed on walks and don't use a leash longer than 8 feet in areas where coyotes can hide!
 Keep unsupervised yard time to an absolute minimum for all dogs and personally escort small breeds when they are in the yard, even if you have tall fencing.
 Coyotes are known to jump 6' fences, enter homes through dog doors and will lure and do group ambushes on large dogs who are off leash or on long leashes.
 There have even been a few recent reports of coyotes biting small children.
 Keep outdoor trash in animal proof containers and don't feed coyotes under any circumstances.
 Install Coyote Rollers on top of your fence.
 Make a point of scaring off any coyote in your proximity by yelling loudly and throwing rocks or sticks, making yourself look as big and threatening as possible.
 Let's work together to keep coyote's afraid of humans.